radokristof/eac2ac3/README.md

 # eac2ac3
 A simple tool using ffmpeg and eac3to to convert from E-AC to AC3

-# How to use this tool:
+# How to use this tool
 You will need to download:
 - ffmpeg
 - eac3to